Sj-001/InkFinance/doc/contracts/cores/FactoryManager.md

 # FactoryManager

-Factory is used to generate DAO instance
+Factory is used to generate Contract instance

 ## 1.Contents